I looked forward to this lens, as it completes the idea of having at least three "standard" focal length, to be able to work with more advanced.

 The distortion is well adjusted and reasonable, as is the vignetting.

 A considerable advantage is the close focus option, and the achieved Bokeh is terrific.

 All my explorations were done with a Canon EF version of the lens, and with a Canon 5dm4.

-As a side note, I have all LensBay full-frame optics and lenses, so I'm somewhat biased.
+As a side note, I have all LensBaby full-frame optics and lenses, so I'm somewhat biased.

-This part of my lens collection (I collect lenses for over 40 years) is a vital part of my Art.
+LensBabies are part of my lens collection (I collect lenses for over 40 years) is these are a vital part of my Art.
 I really look forward to each new idea coming from LensBaby.